Jamesaskew101/ERP-Additional-Materials/data_preprocessing/README.md

    - `Copy_of_Tickets_cleaned.xlsx`
    - `Ticket history 3.xlsx`

-   These files were provided as the raw input datasets containing support ticket logs.
+   These files are not provided due to the sensitive nature of our project.
+Full dataset can be accessed apon request from the Datel team or speak to Andrea Lagna.

 2. **Preliminary Cleaning**
    - `data_prep1.ipynb`